ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 ## Registering Signed Claims.

-The same signed envelope can be independently registered in multiple ledgers.
+The same claim may be independently registered in multiple TS.

-Registation steps in the ledger
+To register a claim, the service performs the following steps:

 1. Client authentication.

    So far, implementation-specific, and unrelated to the issuer identity.

-2. Issuer identification: binding the claimed issuer identity to their envelope signing key.
-See resolution below.

-2. Envelope validation.

-   This involves verifying the headers, but not the payload.
-3. Envelope signature verification.
+2. Issuer identification.
+The service must check that the ledger records a recent DID document for the `issuer` protected header of the envelope.
+This MAY require that the service resolve the issuer DID and record the resulting document.
+(See issuer identity above.)

+> Still missing any validation step involving prior claims, e.g., if the ledger already records any other claims from the same issuer with the same feed, check that the SVN of the new claim increments the claim of these prior claims.

+3. Envelope signature verification, as described in COSE signature, using the signature algorithm and verification key of the issuer DID document.

+4. Envelope validation.
+The service MUST check that the envelope has a payload and the protected headers listed above.
+The service MAY additionally verify the payload format and content.

+5. The service MAY apply an additional service-specific registration policy.
+The service SHOULD document this step, and MAY record additional evidence to enable its replayability.

-4. Commit to the ledger.
+6. Commit to the ledger.
-5. Issue receipt.

-   This ordering matters, so that the ledger can back up any receipt.
+7. Sign and return receipt.

+The last two steps MAY be shared between a batch of claims recorded in the ledger.

+The service MUST ensure that the claim is committed before releasing its receipt, so that it can always back up the receipt by releasing the corresponding entry in the ledger.
+Conversely, the service MAY re-issue receipts for the ledger content, for instance after a transient fault during claim registration.

 ## Verifying Transparent Signed Claims